Graphic Design Fundamentals

 - Learn how to speak about your work and how to incorporate and evaluate critiques

 Use your own content and subject matter, or we will provide materials.

-All projects will need to be completed outside of class.
+Design challenge homework assignments will need to be completed outside of class.
 Each assignment must be printed out in color at actual size, and trimmed for presentation in class.
 Print projects will not be critiqued onscreen.

-About the Instructors
+About the Instructor